kunansy/RNC/README.md

 ```python
 ru = rnc.MainCorpus(marker=str.upper())
 ```
-* Pass an empty string as a param if you don't want to set it
+* Pass an empty string as a param if you don't want to set them
 ```python
 query = {
     'word1': '',